notblackout/kf2-controlled-difficulty/chat.md

 If `DefaultAuthLevel` is set to `CDAUTH_READ` (the default), then anonymous users may only run commands that read the configuration.
 They cannot run chat commands that modify the configuration.
 However, a user whose SteamID is listed in any of one or more optional `AuthorizedUsers` lines may run any command, including those that modify the configuration.

 Here's a config snippet illustrating how `DefaultAuthLevel=CDAUTH_READ` works with `AuthorizedUsers`.
-This snippet authorizes two users to run any chat command; anyone else can only run chat commands that just read the configuration.
+This snippet authorizes two users to run any chat command.
+Anyone besides the two listed users can run chat commands that read the configuration, but not those that would modify it.

 ```
 [ControlledDifficulty.CD_Survival]